-Each year since 1993 the President has declared January 16th to be “Religious Freedom Day,” in order to remember the passage of Thomas Jefferson’s 1786 Virginia Statute for Religious Freedom (see 2009).
-President Obama has not yet issued his proclamation this year but will likely do so today [Update: Now here].
-CitizenLink, associated with Focus on the Family, noted an irony in the forthcoming Presidential proclamation while the Administration is being sued — for impinging upon religious freedom.
+Each year since 1993 the President has declared January 16th to be “Religious Freedom Day,” in order to remember the passage of Thomas Jefferson’s 1786 Virginia Statute for Religious Freedom.
+President Obama has not yet issued his proclamation this year [Edit: now available] but will likely do so today.

 Jefferson clearly believed religious freedom allowed men to maintain — and profess — their beliefs without impact to their civil roles.
-Those civil roles would likely include those who serve in the military, though the concept of a standing military was foreign to the US at the time.
+Those civil roles would likely include those who serve in government — including the military, though the concept of a standing military was foreign to the US at the time.

 The rights hereby asserted are of the natural rights of mankind…

 Jefferson’s statute, written before the US Constitution, reminds us religious freedom does not come from any document written by the hand of man.
 As President Obama once said himself: